-We caught up with Romanian DJ and producer Cristi Cons to discuss his sample pack, musical background and inspirations.
+Fololwing the release of his his sample pack, we caught up with Romanian DJ and producer Cristi Cons to discuss the process of creating the pack, his musical background and inspirations.

 Coming from a musical background with being classically trained, how did electronic music come into your life?

 Although classical music was the focal point of my education I was experimenting with multiple genres in my high school years, trying to find something that I would fully connect with.